 Beyond that, think about things like dining out, entertainment, and hobbies.
 In a bigger city, going to a restaurant or a movie may be more expensive, compared to where you're living now.

 You need to consider carefully how your budget after a move may increase or decrease, and how your new income will accommodate your spending.
 If you're moving to an area with a higher cost of living, that may mean having to cut back on some of your non-essentials.

 A tighter budget could also curtail how often you're able to travel back to your old hometown.
-This comes into play if you're leaving family or close friends behind, and you'd like to plan regular visits.
+That comes into play if you're leaving family or close friends behind, and you'd like to plan regular visits.

 Calculating Relocation Return on Investment

 As you assess relocation costs, remember to think about the bigger picture.
 Specifically, ask yourself what the return on investment is likely to be, both financially and emotionally, by moving to a new city.

 Evaluate what the job market is if you're looking for a job and don't have an offer yet.
 Moving to a city with a larger population doesn't necessarily guarantee that job openings will be plentiful.
 Even if they are, you might be up against stiff competition if hundreds or even thousands of other job seekers are relocating for the same reason.

 Think carefully about salary expectations as well.
 Looking at the median and entry-level salaries for workers in your industry in a given city can give you a better idea of where you're likely to fall on the pay scale once you get hired.
 Plugging your projected income into a cost-of-living calculator for the city you're interested in can help determine how affordable it truly is.